jontelang/www.jontelang.com/guide/chapter3/015--the-code.markdown

 %end
 {% endhighlight %}

 This is pretty straight forward.
-You are "hooking" into the class `SBAwayLockBar` and hijacking the method `setLabel`.
+You are "hooking" into the class `SBLockScreenView` and hijacking the method `setCustomSlideToUnlockText`.
 The argument `arg1` may say `id` but in reality it is an `NSString`.
 So we reset the argument to `@"SliderChanger"` and then we call the original method with the updated argument.
 We do this by calling `%orig(arg1)`.

 We then close the `%hook` with `%end`.